seantehds/tp/docs/team/skeletal ppp.md

 # NAME's Project Portfolio Page

 ## Project Name: TaskWise
-TaskWise is a task managing application used by CS2103/T task managers.
+Taskwise is a task managing application used by CS2103/T task managers.
 The user interacts with it via the Command Line Interface (CLI), and it has a Graphical User Interface (GUI) made using JavaFX.
-It is written in Java, and it has about _____ LoC.
+It is written in Java, and it has about ______ LoC.

 Given below are my contributions to the project.